xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 ## Next Steps: The API Reference

-For more comprehensive information on using the Client API, see<!-- the Guides--> and [API reference](./quick-reference.md) docs.
+For more comprehensive information on using the Client API, see the<!-- Guides and--> [API reference](./quick-reference.md) docs.